ldtteam/MinecoloniesWiki/source/items/paperwall.md

 <br>

 Paper walls are blocks like glass, but surrounded by a wooden frame.
 The paper portion has a low transparency but can be seen through.

+Paper walls can be crafted at the [Sawmill](../../source/buildings/sawmill).
 <br>

 <img src="../../assets/images/items/paperwalls.png" alt="Paper Walls" />

 ## Using Paper Walls

 Use paper walls in buildings to replace glass for a different look.
-They are frequently used in the Asian building style.
+They are also frequently used in the Asian building style.